Memorandum of Association (MoA): Meaning, Format, Clauses, and Objectives

 Alteration of Memorandum of Association (MoA)

-• Change in the company name
+• Change in object clause: When the company expands or modifies its business activities

 Benefits of Memorandum of Association (MoA)